pixl8/Preside-CMS/docs/developers/custom-fields.md

 ## Field kinds (v1)

 - **Static** — stored in `_cfv_{hostTable}` (EAV, typed columns).
 Types: text, textarea, integer, float, boolean, date, datetime, lookup, object_ref.
-- **Aggregate** — count/sum/min/max/avg over a many-to-many or one-to-many property.
+- **Aggregate** — count/sum/min/max/avg over a one-to-many or many-to-many collection on the host object.
+Only offered when the object has such a collection.
+Optional data filter on the related records (for example, count of London addresses).
 Read-only.
 - **Conditional label** — ordered filter/label/style rules.
 Display-only (`autofilter=false`).

 Free-form SQL formulas are out of v1.